 - Pass the Dissertation Proposal Defense

 Completion of an original dissertation research study is an essential and significant aspect of the doctoral student’s academic experience and professional education.
 The dissertation represents the student’s ability to examine the literature on a psychological phenomenon, identify a gap in the IP field, and conduct research that will address global issues.
 The dissertation represents the student’s ability to think critically and creatively about relevant research issues in international psychology, and to contribute to global improvement.

 The International Psychology program requirements for dissertation research are as follows:

 - The dissertation must be international in nature and contribute to the overall international psychology literature (topic to be approved by the Department Chair, Departmental Dissertation Lead Faculty, and Dissertation Chair).

-- Students are not eligible to apply for graduation/Commencement until they have successfully defended the dissertation (without substantial revisions).
-Participation in Commencement includes application deadlines - please consult Student Affairs for further information.
+- Students are not eligible to apply for graduation/Commencement until they have passed the dissertation defense (without significant revisions).
+Participation in Commencement includes application deadlines - please consult with Student Support Services for further information.